dougreichard/artemis_macro_language/docs/tag-templates.md

     b="2"/>
 ```

 First, we specify the name of the template (in this case, "template_name"), then the name and value of each parameter.
-For more details on using `expand`, see https://dougreichard.github.io/artemis_macro_language/tag-expand

 So what does the mission script look like when we run AML.exe?